 What Are Podcasts?

 Do you remember how you used to love falling asleep listening to stories during your childhood?
-That habit is making a comeback in the form of listening to podcasts.
+That habit is making a comeback in the form of listening to podcasts (however, ensure you use the best headphones for sleeping for a great podcast-listening experience while you sleep).

 You must have heard of blogs and vlogs, two ways of documenting and sharing what people think, and feel.
 Podcasts are also a form of blogging.
 They’re also known as “audio blogging.”